 The NCI also offers summer and semester courses and internships for students at NCI partner universities in India.
 For more information and to apply, see contact information in the right hand column.

 MIRAI is a collaboration between Swedish and Japanese universities.
-The project aims to strengthen academic cooperation between Sweden and Japan through research seminars, short PhD courses and joint activities on innovation processes.
+Through research seminars, short doctoral courses and joint activities on innovation processes, the project aims to strengthen academic cooperation between Sweden and Japan.

 Nordic Centre at Fudan University in Shanghai